rlmoser99/ruby_rspec_TOP/contents.md

   expect(three_element_array.first(100)).to eq(['a', 'b', 'c'])
 end

+## Doubles | Mocks
+Doubles, also known as Mocks, is an object which can “stand in” for another object.

+Test object methods in isolation, we can emulate the behavior of other objects.

+Real-life application - reaching out to a database to retrieve info, reach out to a server to get info, etc. So you can assume that whatever you need to do, provides you correct info.

+stuntman = double('Mr. Danger')
+allow(stuntman).to receive_messages(fall_off_ladder: 'Ouch', light_on_fire: true)
+or => stuntman = double('Mr. Danger', fall_off_ladder: 'Ouch', light_on_fire: true)
+expect(stuntman.fall_off_ladder).to eq('Ouch')
+expect(stuntman.light_on_fire).to eq(true)

+stubs double - use when an object is needed to provide something that takes time (database call) One class shouldn't care if it is given an actual instance of an class object, but rather all it cares is that it is given an object that can respond to certain methods (polymorphism).

+expect(stuntman).to receive(:light_on_fire).at_most(1).times
+expect(stuntman).to receive(:fall_off_ladder).once
+expect(stuntman).to receive(:act).at_least(2).times

-## Using instance double gives the tests more security, and is preferred over regular doubles when possible.
+Using instance double gives the tests more security, and is preferred over regular doubles when possible.
 The first argument has to be the class that you want to make a double of. rspec will give you an error if you pass in the wrong number of arguments then defined in class.
-We are not making a mock of the person class, we are making a mock of an instance of ther person class. person = instance_double(Person) allow(person).to receive(:a).with(3).and_return('Hello') expect(person.a(3)).to eq('Hello')
+We are not making a mock of the person class, we are making a mock of an instance of the person class.

+INSTANCE_DOUBLE!!!

+person = instance_double(Person)
+allow(person).to receive(:a).with(3).and_return('Hello')
+expect(person.a(3)).to eq('Hello')

+Rubocop Rspec style guide = Prefer instance doubles over stubbing any instance of a class let(:my_instance) { instance_double(MyClass) }
+allow(MyClass).to receive(:new).and_return(my_instance)
+allow(my_instance).to receive(:foo)

+let(:foo) do
+  instance_double("ClassName", method_name: 'returned value')
+end

+## Spies
-## Many people use mock, spies and doubles interchangeably, but they are all slightly different.
+Many people use mock, spies and doubles interchangeably, but they are all slightly different.
 Double => Pattern: Create Double, Give it a message, Expect that double to receive that message, before we invoke the method that would send the message to the double.
 So the expectation was before the action.

 Spies are ultimate type of test double.
 They follow a slightly different pattern.
 We assert a message has been received after the action.
 So, the expectation is after the action.
 Spies automatically 'observe' all the messages that are sent to an object, even if we have not explicitly defined that message.